-Ever wonder why Jesus didn’t calm the storm first before inviting Peter to walk to Him on the water?
-Obviously, Jesus had the power to calm the storm, as He had done before when the disciples woke him and Jesus hushed the storm into silence.
+Ever wonder why Jesus didn’t calm the storm before inviting Peter to walk to Him on the water?
+Obviously, Jesus had the power to calm the storm as He had done before when the disciples woke Him and Jesus hushed the storm into silence before.

 Jesus let the storm rage as Peter walked towards Him so Peter would know that as long as he kept his eyes on Jesus, the storm was irrelevant.
 Smooth water, rough water, it doesn’t matter.
 If we focus on Christ instead of the crisis, we will walk above and through it with Him.
 Are you waiting for the storm to calm before you take a step of faith?
 Stop stalling and walk.
 Keep your eyes on Jesus.

 - Reflect on the fifth phrase of the “Lord’s Prayer,” (“Give us today our daily bread”).
-Ask Who, What, When, Where, Why and How questions and then use your sharing time to focus your prayers.
+Ask Who, What, When, Where, Why, and How questions, and use your sharing time to focus your prayers.

-- Role play tonight’s Bible story with someone playing the part of Jesus, Peter, and the other disciples.
+- Act out tonight’s Bible story with someone playing the part of Jesus, Peter, and the other disciples.
 Have each character tell the story from their point of view.

 - For the “daily bread” of the Holy Spirit.